-Apparently the number of parameters used is large, but three of them, d, $G_p$ and $G_n$ , are not freely changed when we pass from one nucleus to another.
-Indeed, the deformation parameter depends linearly on the nuclear deformation and therefore fixing it for one nucleus, for example by fitting the $B(E2; 0^+ \to 2^+)$ value, it is known for all remaining ones.
-This is shown in Fig. 3, where the fitted values of d were interpolated by a straight line.
+Apparently, the number of parameters used is large, but three of them, i.e. d, G_p and G_n , are not freely changed when we pass from one nucleus to another.
+Indeed, the deformation parameter linearly depends on the nuclear deformation and therefore fixing it for one nucleus, e.g., by fitting the $B(E2; 0^+ \rightarrow 2^+)$ value, it is known for all remaining ones.
+This is shown in figure 3, where the fitted values of d were interpolated by a straight line.